Jack Hedley: Career

 Hedley later appeared in the James Bond film For Your Eyes Only (1981) as Sir Timothy Havelock, also voicing Havelock's parrot.
 Initially he was reticent to demean himself by playing a parrot, but quickly changed his mind when he found out he would receive £1,200 for ten minutes' work.
 Soon after this, in the autumn of 1981 he played the lead role (cynical investigative cop Fred Williams) in Lucio Fulci's The New York Ripper (Lo squartatore di New York, 1982), in which his voice was dubbed by American actor Edward Mannix.

+Hedley had a lead role as Lt.
+Colonel Preston in Colditz (1972–74).
 His other TV appearances include: The Edgar Wallace Mystery Theatre- Never Back Losers (1961),The Saint (1965), Gideon's Way ("The Alibi Man", 1965), Softly, Softly (1967), Dixon of Dock Green (1969), The Buccaneers (1957), the ex-serviceman Alan Haldane in Who Pays the Ferryman?
-(1977), Return of the Saint (1979), One by One (1984), Remington Steele (also 1984), Only Fools and Horses ("A Royal Flush", 1986), 'Allo 'Allo (1992), Dalziel and Pascoe (1998) and the TV film version of Brief Encounter (1974).
+(1977), Return of the Saint (1979), One by One (1984), Remington Steele (also 1984), Only Fools and Horses ("A Royal Flush", 1986), 'Allo 'Allo!
+(1992), Dalziel and Pascoe (1998) and the TV film version of Brief Encounter (1974).

-In the late 1980s he appeared in a comical German advert for After Eight Mints, which proved to be extremely popular and the campaign lasted for five years.
+In the late 1980s Hedley appeared in a comical German advert for After Eight mint chocolates, which proved to be extremely popular and the campaign lasted for five years.
 It provided him with constantly good fees, and he referred to it as his "pension".

-He retired from acting relatively early, admitting that he found the wealth and travel opportunities far more enticing than the urge to perform.
+Hedley retired from acting relatively early, admitting that he found the wealth and travel opportunities far more enticing than the urge to perform.
 He found most actors "a sorry lot" and did not have many friends among them, saying that "Acting is not an art, it is just an interpretation, an actor does not create anything.
 That is why most of them are so short-sighted".